Ayomide-Israel/zero_day/0x00-shell_basics/README.md

 Task 0: Prints current woking dirextory.
-Task 1: Display the contents list of your current directory.
+Task 1: Display the contents list of your current directory Task 2: Write a script that changes the working directory to the user’s home directory.